Unidata/netcdf-c/docs/install.md

 ## See Also {#cmake_see_also}

-For further information regarding NetCDF and CMake, see \ref cmake_faq
+For further information regarding netCDF and CMake, see \ref cmake_faq